dantasse/process_big_csv/README.md

 Processes don't share memory.
 That's what makes them different than threads.
 So you spawn off N new processes, they all go do their thing and get different values of `canons` and `nikons`, but then when the main thread goes to print at the end it still has its own values of `canons` and `nikons`: both zero.
 More detail on [this stackoverflow](http://stackoverflow.com/questions/659865/python-multiprocessing-sharing-a-large-read-only-object-between-processes).

 Even if they did share memory, there's mad racing going on here; different processes trying to update the same counter variables.
+(Imagine you had two different processes incrementing `canons` at the same time.
+The current `canons` is 294, so they both read 294, they both add one, then they both write 295, though it should be 296.
+Wikipedia [has a little more detail](https://en.wikipedia.org/wiki/Race_condition#Example) if you're not familiar with the idea.)

 #### Try 2.2: sharing memory even when you can't share memory